EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

  records.
 At the species level, the main resource mentioned is saprophytic fungi.

- The use of trophic resources in the six main orders mentioned in the literature (3 orders of Collembola and 3 orders of Acari) are divided into their families, genera, and species in a nested way (Table 2).
+ The use of trophic resources in the seven main orders mentioned in the literature (3 orders of Collembola and 4 orders of Acari) are divided into their families, genera, and species in a nested way (Table 2).
  For example, for the order Symphypleona (Sy), the empirical evidence studies 13 species included in 10 genera within 3 families.
 In this